Korean Mathematical Olympiad: Business Background

-The Final Test (FKMO)

-The students who have won higher than the bronze prize in the High School Level Secondary Test or those who have completed the Middle School Level Winter School are entitled to take FKMO.
-The exam consists of 6 questions in a narrative form.
-It is taken for two days at the end of March, and each day you are required to solve 3 problems in 4 hours and 30 minutes.
+Students who have won higher than a bronze prize in a High School Level Secondary Test or those who have completed a Middle School Level Winter School are entitled to take a Final Test.
+This consists of 6 questions in a narrative form.
+It is taken for two days at the end of March, with students required to solve 3 problems in 4 hours and 30 minutes each day.
 Awards are divided into Grand Prize, Excellence Prize, and Encouragement Prize, and 13 people are selected as representative candidates.
 Six students are selected from the candidates to represent Korea in the IMO.

 Gauss Part and Euler Part

 Since 2017, KMO has been divided into two parts: Gauss Part and Euler Part.
 The Gauss Part is open to all students under the age of 20 and the Euler Part is available for high school students other than science high school students.

 Final representative selection process

 About 12 to 13 students (twice the number of final candidates) are selected based on the grades obtained by multiplying the grades of five tests (KMO second test, Romanian Master of Mathematics, winter school mock test, APMO, and KMO final exam) by the weights set by the Korea Math Olympiad Committee.
 IMO mock tests are conducted for these 12 students; based on their scores, six finalists will be selected by the Korea Mathematics Olympiad Committee.
 The final candidates and the target students will perform the weekend training for about 5 weeks in May, and the final representative students will hold intensive training before participation in IMO, which is held from June to July.